toolateralus/ela/feature-plan.md

 This still wouldn't be trivial; I am not entirely sure how this would even work.
 We could run cleanup every time the compiler hit a block like this, retroactively do all the `impl`s, and then moving forward every type would get them?

 There's certainly a better way, we can look into how rust even accomplishes such insanely fluid and generic behaviour.

+#### Vtables instead of dyn objects being an aggregate of function pointers
+`const static vtable_dynof_something` instead of using a struct full of pointer methods.
+Harder to call, but much much cheaper to construct, and the static shared memory is much hotter in terms of cache hits.